ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Rules for typeId**

-1. Not case sensitive
+1. Is not case sensitive
-2. Spaces are allowed
+2. Can contain spaces
-3. Cannot start with two underscores ("\_\_")
+3. Cannot begin with two underscores ("\_\_")
 4. Cannot contain forward slash or backslash characters ("/" or "\\")
-5. Maximum length of 260 characters
+5. Can contain a maximum of 260 characters

 GetStreamType( )
 ----------------